ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_min_bytes_for_seek {#setting-merge_tree_min_bytes_for_seek}

-If the distance between two data blocks to be read in one file is less than `merge_tree_min_bytes_for_seek` bytes, then ClickHouse doesn't seek through the file, but reads the data sequentially.
+If the distance between two data blocks to be read in one file is less than `merge_tree_min_bytes_for_seek` bytes, then ClickHouse sequentially reads range of file that contains both blocks, thus avoiding extra seek.

 Possible values: